teddywing/django-sneak-peek/README.md

 	>>> user.user_permissions.add(permission)

-== Additional Options
+## Additional Options
-Sneak peek works by wrapping your code in a <code><div></code> and applying styles to that wrapper with the <code>.django-sneak-peek</code> class and several modifiers.
+Sneak peek works by wrapping your code in a `<div>` and applying styles to that wrapper with the `.django-sneak-peek` class and several modifiers.
 Modifiers change the appearance of the sneak peek block.

 Here are the available modifiers and different combinations thereof.

-=== Default
+### Default
 By default, markup under sneak peek will appear with a yellow & black "under construction" border.

 	{% sneak_peek %}